 We discover how Augusta, Georgia is ‘master’ing its own realm, and Dixon and New Lenox, Illinois are making their own mark outside of Chicago.
 The Victorian port city of Manistee, Michigan is a joy to behold, and Paulding County and Reynoldsburg show how progress works in Ohio.
-From Santa Rosa County, Florida to Ranch Cucamonga, California to the northern Rural District of North Okanagan, British Columbia, Business View brings a world of communities right to your virtual door.
+From Santa Rosa County, Florida to Ranch Cucamonga, California to the northern Regional District of North Okanagan, British Columbia, Business View brings a world of communities right to your virtual door.

 All this and more, at your fingertips, my friends.
 Take us out to the hammock, and enjoy the read!